 Insect Release Cages.
 Management strategies involving the mass-release of living control agents have been developed, including genetic control with insects and biological control with parasitoids.
-The final step of control programs is the release of insects in the field.
-Different release cages (also "insect release boxes") for ground-based release of mosquitos, rigid or collapsible, single or modular, were developed by Vienna Scientific for research partners to allow for releasing highly defined quantities and preventing injuries during the storage and transport prior to release - both significantly enhancing the effectivity of the management measures.
-Contact us to develop and build insect release cages fitting your research needs and control programs!
-Some designs of insect release cages are shown below for illustration purposes.
+The final step of control programs is often the release of insects in the field.
+Different release cages (also "insect release boxes") for ground-based release of mosquitos, rigid or collapsible, single or modular, were developed by Vienna Scientific for research partners to allow for releasing highly defined quantities (of mosquitos) and preventing injuries during the storage and transport prior to release - both significantly enhancing the effectivity of the insect pest or vector management measures.
+Contact us to develop and build insect release cages fitting your species, entomology research needs and insect pest control programs!
+Some designs of mosquito release cages are shown below for illustration purposes.

 Overall, insect release cages are a particularly important tool for the control and management of insect populations.
 However, cage design need to be adapted, developing optimal solutions for specific species and tasks.
 Vienna Scientific supports you in developing effective release cages for your insect research and/or management application - get in contact!